Entrepreneur, 13, gets Intel funding for low-cost Braille printer

+* Bryn Mawr trust announces definitive agreement to acquire Hirshorn Boothby Source text for Eikon: Further company coverage:

-HUNTINGTON BEACH Calif.
-If Shubham Banerjee cannot lay claim to being the world's youngest venture capital-backed entrepreneur, he comes very close.
+HUNTINGTON BEACH, Calif.
+Nov 4 If Shubham Banerjee cannot lay claim to being the world's youngest venture capital-backed entrepreneur, he comes very close.

 Banerjee was 12 years old when he closed an early-stage funding round with Intel Capital, the company's venture capital arm, last month for his prototype for a low-cost Braille printer.
-Since then, the San Jose, California middle-schooler has turned 13.
+The San Jose, California middle-schooler has since turned 13.

 That's young, even by the standards of Silicon Valley, where many venture capitalists unapologetically prefer to fund youth over experience.

-Young entrepreneurs usually have reached at least their mid-teens when they hit it big.
+Young entrepreneurs are usually in their mid-teens when they hit it big.
 Nick D'Aloisio, founder of online news aggregator Summly, was 17 when Yahoo bought his company last year for $30 million.

 Brothers John and Patrick Collison, behind payments service Stripe, were 16 and 19 when they sold an earlier business to a Canadian company for $5 million.